-One of the worst mistakes you can make during a Squat is to allow your knees to collapse inward.
+One of the worst mistakes I see women make during a Squat is to allow their knees to collapse inward.
 Technically called valgus collapse, this technique flaw puts your knees at risk during the exercise.
 Worse, there’s a good chance your knees also do this in dynamic movements in your sport, such as when you land from a jump, when you’re more susceptible to an injury.

 The Fix: Wrap a lightweight mini-band around your shins just below your knees.
 The tension from the band engages your glutes and teaches you to push your knees outward so they’re in line with your hips and ankles.

 The Goblet Squat develops lower-body strength, size and power similar to other versions of the Squat.
-However, it has a few unique benefits compared to the Back Squat and Front Squat.
+While I would not say that the goblet squat is better than the other variations of squats, it does have a few unique benefits compared to the Back Squat and Front Squat.

 Goblet Squats Teaches Proper Squat Form

-If Back Squats are uncomfortable or hurt your back, then Goblet Squats are a great option.
+If Back Squats are uncomfortable across your neck or you experience back pain with weighted barbell squats, then Goblet Squats are a great option.
 The goblet position shifts the load to the front of your core and allows for a more upright torso position, which is easier on the spine.
-In fact, Goblet Squats can be considered a weighted core exercise, because your abs, obliques and other core muscles have to engage to perform the exercise properly.
+In fact, goblet squats can be considered a weighted core exercise, because your abs, obliques and other core muscles have to engage to perform the exercise properly.

 Many athletes and coaches make the mistake of categorizing Goblet Squats as a beginner exercise and only do them with light weight.
-Yes, it’s a great teaching exercise but that doesn’t mean you can’t go heavy.
-You will ultimately be limited by how heavy the dumbbells are in your gym, but feel free to load up on the weight and challenge yourself.
+I definitely think the are a great teaching leg and glute exercise but that doesn’t mean you can’t go heavy.
+You will ultimately be limited by how heavy the dumbbells or kettlebells are in your gym, but feel free to load up on the weight and challenge yourself.
 Even strong athletes who regularly Back Squat hundreds of pounds can benefit from heavy Goblet Squats.